jalvarez13/Getting_and_Cleaning_Data/README.md

     5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 The script run_analysis.R does this -including downloading and uncompressing the data files- and outputs the result to a variable called final_data.

 The comments in the script help to understand the underlying sequence.

+Download the final_data.zip file and uncompress it before using read.table to load it into R.